ACBLmerge Logo

 perl ACBLmerge.pl -h 080914A.dup -g -p -o -dd -w

-Only the -h switch is required.
-However, you will almost always want the -o switch because otherwise the output HTML will be sent to the screen, i.e. STDOUT.
+Only the -h switch together with a filename or the -r switch together with a filename is required.
+However, you will almost always want the -o switch because otherwise the output HTML will be sent to the screen, i.e. STDOUT, instead of a file.
 Most users will also want the -dd switch because the makeable contracts, LoTT calculation, and par contract can only be generated when double dummy results are available.

 If you want to specify the various filenames exactly, you could instead use a command like this one below: